-Alerce Costero National Park is a protected area located in the Los Ríos Region of southern Chile.
-Situated within the Cordillera Pelada, part of the larger Chilean Coastal Range, the national park hosts a forest of endangered Patagonian cypress.
+Alerce Costero National Park is a protected area in the Los Ríos Region of southern Chile.
+Situated within the Cordillera Pelada, a mountain range part of the more extensive Chilean Coastal Range, the National Park hosts a forest of endangered Patagonian cypress.

 Alerce Costero National Park

-Alerce Costero National Park is a protected area located in the Los Ríos Region of southern Chile.
-Created in 2010, the park spans nearly 25,000 ha (62,000 acres) approximately 137 km (85 miles) west of Valdivia and constitutes Chile's largest protected zone for mainland temperate coastal forests.
+Alerce Costero National Park is a protected area in the Los Ríos Region of southern Chile.
+Created in 2010, the park spans nearly 25,000 ha (62,000 acres), approximately 137 km (85 mi) west of Valdivia.
+It constitutes Chile's largest protected zone for mainland temperate coastal forests.

-Situated within the Cordillera Pelada, part of the larger Chilean Coastal Range, the national park hosts a forest of endangered Patagonian cypress (Fitzroya cupressoides).
-Constantly threatened by fire, this tree is currently classified as Endangered (EN) and the exploitation of timber is strictly forbidden.
+Situated within the Cordillera Pelada, this mountain range is part of the more extensive Chilean Coastal Range.
+The National Park hosts a forest of endangered Patagonian cypress (Fitzroya cupressoides).
+Constantly threatened by fire, this tree is classified as Endangered (EN), and timber exploitation is strictly forbidden.

-The Gran Abuelo ("great grandfather") Patagonian cypress tree is located in the Alerce Costero National Park.
+The Gran Abuelo ("great grandfather") Patagonian cypress tree is in the Alerce Costero National Park.
 It is the oldest living tree in South America.
-The tree stands at more than 60 m tall (196 ft) with a diameter of 4 m (13 ft) and a perimeter of 11 m (36 ft).
+The tree stands more than 60 m (196 ft) tall with a diameter of 4 m (13 ft) and a perimeter of 11 m (36 ft).

 Some of the many species of flora and fauna that can be found in Alerce Costero National Park include: